• Skip to primary navigation

 Ingredients needed

-6-8 bone-in chicken thighs, skin removed - This recipe can also be used with boneless skinless chicken thighs and frozen chicken thighs.
+6-8 bone-in skin-on chicken thighs, skin removed - This recipe can also be used with boneless chicken thighs and frozen chicken thighs.

 Kosher salt and pepper to taste - Enough salt and pepper to season each side of the chicken generously.